venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/executereader-executescalar-executenonquery-in-oracle-ebs-with-a-wcf-service.md

 manager: "anneta"
 ---
 # ExecuteReader, ExecuteScalar, or ExecuteNonQuery operations in Oracle E-Business Suite using the WCF service model
-The [!INCLUDE[adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)] exposes generic operations such as **ExecuteNonQuery**, **ExecuteReader**, and **ExecuteScalar**.
+The [!INCLUDE [adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)] exposes generic operations such as <strong>ExecuteNonQuery</strong>, <strong>ExecuteReader</strong>, and <strong>ExecuteScalar</strong>.
 You can use these operations to execute any statement on Oracle E-Business Suite.
 These operations differ based on the kind of response you get for the statement.
 For more information about how the adapter supports these operations, see [Support for ExecuteNonQuery, ExecuteReader, and ExecuteScalar Operations](../../adapters-and-accelerators/adapter-oracle-ebs/support-for-executenonquery-executereader-and-executescalar-operations.md).

- This topic demonstrates how to perform an **ExecuteReader** operation using the [!INCLUDE[adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)] using the WCF service model.
-You can follow the same set of procedures described in this topic to perform **ExecuteNonQuery** and **ExecuteScalar** operations.
+ This topic demonstrates how to perform an <strong>ExecuteReader</strong> operation using the [!INCLUDE [adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)] using the WCF service model.
+You can follow the same set of procedures described in this topic to perform <strong>ExecuteNonQuery</strong> and <strong>ExecuteScalar</strong> operations.

 ## About the Examples Used in this Topic
- The example in this topic performs an **ExecuteReader** operation to perform a SELECT operation on the MS_SAMPLE_EMPLOYEE interface table.
+ The example in this topic performs an <strong>ExecuteReader</strong> operation to perform a SELECT operation on the MS_SAMPLE_EMPLOYEE interface table.
 The table is created by running the script provided with the samples.
 For more information about samples, see [Samples for the Oracle EBS adapter](../../adapters-and-accelerators/adapter-oracle-ebs/samples-for-the-oracle-ebs-adapter.md).
-A sample, **ExecuteReader**, which is based on this topic, is also provided with the [!INCLUDE[adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)] samples.
+A sample, <strong>ExecuteReader</strong>, which is based on this topic, is also provided with the [!INCLUDE [adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)] samples.

 ## The WCF Client Class
- The name of the WCF client generated for invoking generic operations (ExecuteNonQuery, ExecuteReader, or ExecuteScalar) using the [!INCLUDE[adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)] is listed in the following table.
+ The name of the WCF client generated for invoking generic operations (ExecuteNonQuery, ExecuteReader, or ExecuteScalar) using the [!INCLUDE [adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)] is listed in the following table.

 |Operations|WCF Client Name|
 |----------------|---------------------|